 Next, smaller decomposers like fungi, bacteria, and other microbes transform complex compounds into simple chemicals.
 They are microscopic in size, but they’re large in numbers.

 We all depend on the environment.
 Everything is connected.
 The food chain depicts the exchange at different levels.

 Even though there are different types of ecosystems, they all generally have:

 - Primary producers

 The missing link is how the non-living environment interacts with our environment.
 For example, the sun provides solar energy.
-And the atmosphere contains inorganic nutrients for plants to grow.
+The atmosphere contains inorganic nutrients for plants to grow.